-Kishwaukee College Bookstore is a full-service store offering required and optional textbooks for your classes, as well as a great variety of merchandise at competitive prices.
-The bookstore offers used books whenever possible, great prices for your books during our school buyback at the end of each term, and a textbook rental program, among other services.
+The Kish Store is a full-service store offering required and optional textbooks for your classes, as well as a great variety of merchandise at competitive prices.
+Beginning in summer of 2025, textbooks are included in the cost of tuition for students.
+Please refer any textbook questions to your division dean or associate dean.